MurilloGroupMSU/spartan/color_theory.md

 ___
-### Spartan's Custom Palettes and the HSB Color Space
+### Spartan's Custom Palettes and the HSB/HSV Color Space

 Many of the palettes in spartan were obtained by....